RagnarGrootKoerkamp/BAPCtools/readme.md

 Optional dependencies, required for some subcommands:

 - The [ruamel.yaml library](https://pypi.org/project/ruamel.yaml/) via `pip install ruamel.yaml` or the `python-ruamel-yaml` Arch Linux package (`python3-ruamel.yaml` on Debian derivatives).
-  - This is only needed for commands that update `generators.yaml`.
+  - This is only needed for commands that update `generators.yaml` and `bt upgrade`.
 - The `latexmk` and `pdflatex` commands, provided by `texlive-bin` on Arch Linux and potentially some specific LaTeX packages (like tikz) provided by `texlive-extra`.